-Known as tangyuan in Mandarin Chinese, the Japanese name is more of a mouthful, kuro goma an irishiratama, meaning black sesame-filled dumplings.
+Called tangyuan in Mandarin Chinese, the Japanese name for this next Yokohama Chinatown dessert is more of a mouthful than the dango themselves: kuro goma an irishiratama, meaning black sesame-filled dumplings.

 8. Panda-man (Panda-shaped Steamed Bun)

-This neighborhood is crawling with pandas, the official Yokohama Chinatown mascot.
-You can even get a cute steamed panda bun!
-But while these adorable buns qualify as Instagram-worthy, the chocolate-flavored panda-man was a bit of a miss, as the flavor of the chocolate filling was on the blander side.
+It comes as no surprise that the panda, the official mascot of Yokohama Chinatown, is also celebrated in the area's food.
+But while these adorable steamed panda buns certainly qualify as Instagram-worthy, the chocolate-flavored panda-man was a bit of a miss, as the flavor of the chocolate filling was on the blander side.

-But try other types of these cute animal-shaped steamed buns; there may be a hit among them!
-They come in a variety of flavors and colors, with both sweet and savory options.
+While the panda-man was a miss, try some of the other animal-shaped steamed buns; there may be a hit among them.
+These buns come in a variety of flavors and colors, with both sweet and savory options.
 The pig-shaped steamed bun, for example, has a pork filling, while the green panda bun is matcha flavored.

 9. Annindofu (Apricot Kernel Milk Pudding)

-Annindofu is quite similar to the Chinese dessert, douhua, which is a very silky tofu pudding.
+For me, annindofu is slightly reminiscent of the Chinese dessert douhua, which is a silky tofu pudding.
 But while the name “annindofu” sounds like it implies “tofu,” this dessert is actually made with agar-agar (a gelatin-like thickening agent made from seaweed) and not soybeans.